HorizonChaser12/EdgeFedPSO/README.md

 - Integrating with edge computing frameworks for improved performance and scalability

 Contributions and suggestions are welcome!
 Feel free to open issues and submit pull requests to help improve the project.

+This is a made with the joined efforts of my colleagues :
+1. Satya Swarup Sahu
+2. Akshit Shaha
+3. Amarnath Ghosh

 ## Acknowledgements